Top 5 tools for cutting

 Contrary to the metal cutting bandsaw, the portable model can only cut one tube at a time.
 Also, the lack of adequate support can result in crooked cuts.

 The metal cutting bandsaw is ideal for projects of all sizes.
-It can cut up to six tubes simultaneously—which makes it the most efficient tool of this list.
-If you are cutting tubes daily, this tool is the best investment you can make.
+It can cut up to six tubes simultaneously—which makes it one of the most efficient tool of this list.
+If you are cutting tubes daily, this tool is perfect for the job.

 The standard model is more than enough, and no blade lubricant is required when cutting Flexpipe tubes.
 This bandsaw is very quiet and is the least dangerous electric tool.

 Tip: As these two tools complement each other very well, we recommend having both on hand for optimal efficiency.